friedkeenan/evt_hoppy_chinese_new_year/README.md

 - Badge: Karasu#0010
 - UI art: Vividia#0095 (and Karasu for inventory bar)
 - Map Layout: Zetdey#3845 and me

-Big thanks to Omgjrn#0000 for assistance with cultural and language information.
+- Big thanks to Omgjrn#0000 for assistance with cultural and language information.

-To build, run `merger.lua` with Lua.
+To build, fork the repository and run `merger.lua` with Lua on your machine.

+This repository is archived.